twilio/authy-openvpn/README.md

 With Authy OpenVPN plugin you can add Two-Factor Authentication to your vpn server in just minutes.
-This plugin supports certificate based authentication and/or PAM.
+This plugin supports certificate based authentication, PAM or LDAP.

 With Authy your users can authenticate using Authy mobile app or a hardware dongle.

-_For hardware dongles, SMS and phone calls please contact sales@authy.com_
+_For hardware dongles, phone calls or LDAP please contact sales@authy.com_

 ## Pre-Requisites